aninditadash/javascript_basics/README.md

 - **Asynchronous:** As JavaScript is a single-threaded programming language, to execute the code faster, we can use asynchronous programming.
 For example, JavaScript can handle tasks like fetching data from servers without freezing the user interface.
 - **Rich Ecosystem:** There are numerous libraries and frameworks built on JavaScript, such as React, Angular, and Vue.js, which make development faster and more efficient.
 - **Server-side Support:** Node.js and frameworks like Express.js are widely used for server-side JavaScript, enabling full-stack development.
-- **Dynamic, interpreted, weakly typed language:** It is compiled on the fly, i.e. the code is evaluated and executed at runtime (a variable's type can change during runtime).
+- **Dynamic, interpreted, weakly typed language:** Dynamic Typing means that we don't tell the JavaScript engine what type of data a variable holds.
+Instead, it figures it out while the code is executing, so a single variable can hold different datatypes, at different times during code execution.
 Weakly typed means the datatypes of the variables are inferred automatically based on the type of value of value stored in it.

 #### **Syntax Parser**